How is the Ridgeback around children? Other pets? As a watchdog?

 What should I expect to get from the breeder when I pick up my puppy?

 When you get your puppy, you should get a “puppy packet.”
-Items included should be a contract and/or guarantee, that puppy’s health certificate or veterinary record, a pedigree the AKC registration application, or “blue slip.”
+Items included should be a contract and/or guarantee, your puppy’s health certificate or veterinary record, a pedigree, the AKC registration application or “blue slip.”
 In addition, most breeders will provide you with a couple of days of food, some water if you have to travel a distance and a sample of any medication or heartworm preventative, if necessary.
 Some people microchip their puppies before leaving and they will provide you with the information you will need to complete the forms.
 If you are buying a puppy just as a companion, most breeders will include a spay/neuter clause as Ridgeback Rescue strongly urges that pets be spayed or neutered to prevent unplanned and unwanted litters.

 A word of caution: Be sure to read and discuss the contract or guarantee BEFORE you take the dog home.
 If for any reason, you are uncomfortable with the terms, please tell the breeder.
 You may be able to arrange more agreeable terms, if not do not buy the dog.